kit-data-manager/tomo_mapper/README.md

 # SEM-FIB-Tomography Mapper

 ## Overview
-SEM-FIB-Tomography Mapper is a tool designed for mapping and analyzing SEM (Scanning Electron Microscope) images and tomography data.
+SEM-FIB-Tomography Mapper is a tool designed for mapping and analyzing SEM (Scanning Electron Microscope) images and SEM-FIB Tomography data.
 This project includes functionality for both SEM and tomography mapping, sharing a common mapping concept.

 ## Usage